 When I was growing up under the African sun, boils were a rite of passage for many.
 Had one, and the pain was unbearable.
-My mum asked someone to squeeze the puss out, and add some salt on the wound!
+My mum asked someone to squeeze the puss out and add some salt to the wound!
 Screamed my head off I did during the process, yet, the person kept at it.
 How very mean, I thought.

 I'd later learn that had they merely taken out a certain amount of puss, the buildup would have been worse than before.
 The only remedy?
 Squeeze until an almost clear liquid showed up.
 Most people who grew up in Africa can relate; they don't always treat ailments like in the west.
 For the first time in days, I slept well after the squeezing episode.
 The salt gave me a burning sensation, but it aided my healing.
 Within days, the wound healed completely.

 It sounds gross, I know, but you and I have learnt to live with certain situations because we're afraid of the painful process that comes with squeezing gunk out of our lives.
 And so we dress wounds that should be addressed.
 Before we know it, the wounds become toxic, and we continue living from a place of pain.
 Remember also that where you feel the pain does not always point towards the source.
 That is why it can be easy to dismiss certain people as overreacting; you may know the whole story.
 You might have touched a nerve when someone reacts in anger.
 That's why it's always encouraged to be gentle with one another.
 However, when it comes to emotional, psychological and spiritual pain, the best doctor is yourself.
 Good practitioners address the root causes instead of merely keeping the symptoms at bay.